Issues with wall chasing

 - Only using petrol powered saws indoors (roof on or off) if local exhaust ventilation is installed on the exhaust and water is used for dust suppression.
 Note - Pedestal or general purpose fans or personal protective equipment are insufficient to reduce the risks of carbon monoxide exposure from petrol powered saws.

 - Consider selecting a compliant wet electric saw that is protected by a residual current device (RCD), an electric saw with on-tool dust extraction, or a pneumatic or hydraulic system.
 Check the manufacturer’s instructions for suitability for wall chasing.
-For example, a grinder with vacuum extraction (“grinder-vac”) may be used, in conjunction with a respirator for extended use;
+For example, a grinder with vacuum extraction (“grinder-vac”) may be used, in conjunction with a respirator;

 - Using appropriate work platforms to eliminate the need to work in a position where the elbows are raised above the height of the shoulders;